DebbieOjay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This folders allows execute and read permission
+This allows everybody to modify